louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Results

 Of 159 participants, mean (SD) age was 36 (8.6) years and 44 (27.7%) were women.
 Eighty individuals were randomized to extended-release naltrexone and 79 to buprenorphine-naloxone; 105 (66.0%) completed the trial.
-Retention in the extended-release naltrexone group was noninferior to the buprenorphine-naloxone group (difference, -0.1; with 95% CI, -0.2 to 0.1; P=.04), with mean (SD) time of 69.3 (25.9) and 63.7 (29.9) days, correspondingly (P=.33, log-rank test).
-Treatment with extended-release naltrexone showed noninferiority to buprenorphine-naloxone on group proportion of total number of opioid-negative urine drug tests (mean [SD], 0.9 [0.3] and 0.8 [0.4], respectively, difference, 0.1 with 95% CI, -0.04 to 0.2; P<.001) and use of heroin (mean difference, -3.2 with 95% CI, -4.9 to -1.5; P<.001) and other illicit opioids (mean difference, -2.7 with 95% CI, -4.6 to -0.9; P<.001).
+Retention in the extended-release naltrexone group was noninferior to the buprenorphine-naloxone group (difference, -0.1; with 95% CI, -0.2 to 0.1; P = 0.04), with mean (SD) time of 69.3 (25.9) and 63.7 (29.9) days, correspondingly (P = 0.33, log-rank test).
+Treatment with extended-release naltrexone showed noninferiority to buprenorphine-naloxone on group proportion of total number of opioid-negative urine drug tests (mean [SD], 0.9 [0.3] and 0.8 [0.4], respectively, difference, 0.1 with 95% CI, -0.04 to 0.2; P < .001) and use of heroin (mean difference, -3.2 with 95% CI, -4.9 to -1.5; P < .001) and other illicit opioids (mean difference, -2.7 with 95% CI, -4.6 to -0.9; P < .001).
 Superiority analysis showed significantly lower use of heroin and other illicit opioids in the extended-release naltrexone group.
 No significant differences were found between the treatment groups regarding most other illicit substance use.

 Conclusions and Relevance